mariasoria/kross-hugo/exampleSite/content/about/_index.md

 draft: false
 ---

-I was born in Valencia.
-I decided to study engineering inspired by my brother who was studying computering.
+My name is Maria and I was born in Valencia.
+I decided to study a degree in Engineering in Telematics inspired by my brother who was studying computering.

-I worked with different technologies such Java, Perl, Javascript, C++ and a bit of Python.
+During my professional life I have worked with different programming languages such Java, Perl, Javascript or Python and used different frameworks like Spring Boot, React and Django.

-I've lately discovered Django's and Spring Boot's worlds and I'm very excited about them.
+Lately I have worked with docker and different kind of databases both relational and document-oriented.